New representations for all sporadic Ap\'ery-like sequences, with applications to congruences: Constant term and binomial representations for sporadic sequences

 \subsection{New constant term representations}

-For Zagier's sequences, he explains in \cite[\S7]{zagier2009} why his six sequences have constant term representations.
-However, we are not aware of a reason why the associated Laurent polynomials should always have the origin as the only interior point of their Newton polygon, and also not aware of a reason for Zagier's argument, involving Picard-Fuchs equations, to generalize to the sequences of Almkvist and Zudilin and of Cooper.

-The discussion in \S\ref{sec:rational examples} shows that there are known constant term representations for $\mathbf{B}$, $\mathbf{C}$, $\mathbf{F}$, $(\gamma)$ and $(\alpha)$, and also that previously known diagonal representations for $\mathbf{A}$ and $\mathbf{D}$ in fact give rise to constant term representations through Lemma~\ref{cor:diagtocts}.
+The discussion in \S\ref{sec:rational examples} shows that there are known constant term representations for $\mathbf{A}$, $\mathbf{B}$, $\mathbf{C}$, $\mathbf{F}$, $(\gamma)$ and $(\alpha)$, and also that a previously known diagonal representation for $\mathbf{D}$ gives rise to constant term representation through Lemma~\ref{cor:diagtocts}.

 We call a Laurent polynomial \emph{good} if it may be factored into a product of Laurent polynomial, each of which has coefficients in the set $\{-1,0,1\}$.
 We have conducted a computer search of the following form: we enumerated good Laurent polynomials $f$ (in several variables) with bounded degree and coefficients.
 For each such polynomial we tested whether $\CTS(f)$ is the g.f. of a sporadic sequence.
-For each of the 15 sequences, the search yielded more than one Laurent polynomial whose diagonal is its g.f..
+For each of the 15 sequences, the search yielded more than one Laurent polynomial whose $\CTS$ is its g.f..
 The reason for looking only at good Laurent polynomials is that they lead to binomial sum representations which do not involve powers of integers other than $\pm 1$ (as in Proposition~\ref{prop:formulas}).

-It turned out that if the sporadic sequence comes for a second-order differential equation, then one may find a good Laurent polynomial in only two variables, while in the case that the sequence comes from a third-order differential equation, then one may find a good Laurent polynomial with only three variables.
 We list some of the Laurent polynomials we have found in the following theorem. \begin{proposition} The constant term series of the Laurent polynomials in the second column are g.f.s of the sequences in the first column: